Fall in Love with Small Biz (and Solar!): Sugar Hollow’s 2025 WNC Holiday Gift Guide

 The holidays are around the corner, and this year, we’re leaning into what really matters: supporting local, uplifting our community, and creating brighter futures together.
 Our Fall in Love with Small Biz and Solar campaign has been all about celebrating the people, places, and passions that make Western North Carolina thrive – and what better way to carry that spirit into the holiday season than with a gift guide built by you?

-From cozy cafes and buzzing breweries to sustainable shops and even local vets, these recommendations come straight from our staff, clients, and community.
-They’re the places where we gather, eat, shop, and find joy – the places that keep Asheville and beyond so unique.
+From cozy cafés and buzzing breweries to sustainable shops and even local vets, these recommendations come straight from our staff, clients, and community — over 100 submissions in total!
+These are the places where we gather, eat, shop, and find joy.
+They’re the small but mighty businesses that keep Asheville and the surrounding region uniquely vibrant.

 Supporting small businesses isn’t the only way we’re working toward a resilient community.
 We’re also helping businesses take control of their energy futures with solar – and this year, there’s exciting news.
 Just as small businesses depend on local love to keep their doors open, solar businesses depend on policies that ensure energy resilience and affordability.
 This year brought new Safe Harbor rules that make it easier for businesses to lock in incentives and plan their renewable energy projects by the end of 2025.
 That means more stability, more savings, and more ways to keep our economy strong.
 We’ll share more on that below – but first, let’s dive into the places you told us you love most.